 This mechanical failure of the switch occurred with both my washers.
 They are both brands manufactured by Whirlpool (I believe!) and have very similar switches.
 In each case, the body of the switch split in two.

 However, it could happen that the switch fails electrically, without the obvious breakage that I saw.
-This takes only a bit more technical savvy to check--that, and a bit more daring.
-(Fear not--it's not that bad.
+This takes only a bit more technical savvy to check—that, and a bit more daring.
+(Fear not, it's not that bad.
 Besides, you'll need to do this anyway, if you want to do the repair.)

-First (and as a safety precaution) unplug the washer.
-This will ensure that there is no possibility that you will shock yourself.
-Next--and here we are venturing into the realm of instructions specific to Whirlpool-type machines; with other corporate 'families' the details will presumably vary--next, open the top console.
+- Next, open the top console.
 It is secured by two screws at the outer corners, as shown.
-(The arrangement shown is for the ultra-cheap "Galaxy" washer; it was slightly different on the "Roper" machine at home, though not greatly so.)
+Keep in mind that these are instructions specific to Whirlpool-type machines; with other corporate "families" the details will presumably vary.
+(Note that the arrangement shown is for the ultra-cheap "Galaxy" washer; it was slightly different on the "Roper" machine at home, though not greatly so.)

-You'll find a plastic connector with three wires near the center of the exposed area.
+- You'll find a plastic connector with three wires near the center of the exposed area.
 This is the connector to the lid switch; you can use it to check the switch operation if you have a multimeter or continuity tester of some sort.
 Disconnect the connector, exposing the connector terminals in the bottom part of the connector.

-Now put the probes of your continuity checker, or multimeter--select the lowest 'Ohms' setting, if applicable--on the outer two connector terminals from above, taking care to contact the metal inside the connector body.
-(The center connector is a ground--as is normal, it is a green wire, as shown in the photo below.)
+- Now put the probes of your continuity checker, or multimeter—select the lowest 'Ohms' setting, if applicable--on the outer two connector terminals from above, taking care to contact the metal inside the connector body.
+(The center connector is a ground—as is normal, it is a green wire, as shown in the photo below.)

 - With the probes in this position, you should be able to see the switch 'make and break' as you operate it.
 That is, the meter will indicate continuity when you are not pressing the switch down, and show an open circuit when you let it up again.
 If it does not do this, then the switch has failed.

 (But be careful to check that you are getting true readings!
 Your probes must stay in contact with metal, and you must have appropriate settings selected on your meter.
 You must also push the switch down far enough to operate it properly.)

-Using a small slot screwdriver, carefully disengage the near end of the spring from the cabinet's top, lift it clear, and remove the spring, setting it aside.
+- Using a small slot screwdriver, carefully disengage the near end of the spring from the cabinet's top, lift it clear, and remove the spring, setting it aside.
 Repeat for the other side.

-Now--and my inner teenager thought this next part was unbearably cool, perhaps because I never suspected that it worked this way--the entire washer cabinet is free to pivot forward, giving great access to the inside of the washer.
-(See photo below.)
+- Now (and my inner teenager thought this next part was unbearably cool, perhaps because I never suspected that it worked this way) the entire washer cabinet is free to pivot forward, giving great access to the inside of the washer (see photo below).

-But you may want to postpone that for one more step, because it is convenient at this point to remove the two screws that secure the body of the lid switch to the cabinet top.
+But you may want to postpone that for one more step because it is convenient at this point to remove the two screws that secure the body of the lid switch to the cabinet top.

-Finally, we are ready for the nitty-gritty: the removal of the lid switch.
+- Finally, we are ready for the nitty-gritty: the removal of the lid switch.
 You've already removed the screws holding it to the cabinet top, but the wiring is clipped to the cabinet top in two places.
 It's best to gently lift the clip with a slot screwdriver, just enough to slide the wires free.
 That way you don't have to finagle the clips back into place again later.

 - The only other thing you must do is to remove the grounding screw to free the green ground wire.
 This done, the switch can be pulled free, and you are halfway home.

-A good feature of Whirlpool parts--or so I was told at the appliance store--is that they are good about printing part numbers on parts.
-Certainly both switches that I replaced had the part numbers clearly printed on them--simple numeric codes, seven digits if I remember correctly.
+A good feature of Whirlpool parts—or so I was told at the appliance store—is that they are good about printing part numbers on parts.
+Certainly, both switches that I replaced had the part numbers clearly printed on them--simple numeric codes, seven digits if I remember correctly.

 If you are buying the parts retail you may not need to know these numbers, since the person at the parts counter will.
-But if it is desirable to order online, you'll be glad to have that number--it is searchable on the company website, saving you much potential trouble finding the right part.
+But if it is desirable to order online, you'll be glad to have that number—it is searchable on the company website, saving you much potential trouble finding the right part.

 Once you have the part, installing it is pretty much the reverse of the disassembly process.
 I'd suggest that it's easier to screw the switch body to the top after you route and secure the wires, as otherwise you may be forced to maneuver them past the switch body, but that is a small point.

 The cabinet is secured by its position under the front part of the frame, but on top of the side rails of the frame.
-If you muff this--as I did, when reassembling the "Galaxy"--you'll go to move the machine and the front part of the cabinet will lift off the frame in a way that will let you know unequivocally that you did it wrong!
+If you muff this—as I did, when reassembling the "Galaxy"—you'll go to move the machine and the front part of the cabinet will lift off the frame in a way that will let you know unequivocally that you did it wrong!

-It won't break anything--but you'll feel rather foolish, if you are like me.
+It won't break anything—but you'll feel rather foolish if you are like me.
 And of course you'll have to go back and correct the problem.